anthonymakela/anthonymakela.github.io/_posts/2018-12-25-The-Riddler-Simulations.md

 ### How many games would a match have to be in order to give the better player a 75 chance of winning the match outright?
 A 90 percent chance?
 A 99 percent chance?

 Here we are simulating 50,000 trials with logarithmically increasing ngames to try and get solid estimates.
-Then we will create an line plot and scale x to be on a logarithmic scale because that usually helps to detect the trend more thoroughly and where it passes particular points.
+Then we will create an line plot and scale x to be on a logarithmic scale because that usually helps to detect the trend more thoroughly.

 ``` r
 ngames_ <- crossing(trials = 1:5e4,